i2y/jet/README.md

 # Uiro

-Uiro is a immutable OOP, dynamically typed, functional language that runs on the Erlang virtual machine (BEAM).
+Uiro is a simple OOP, dynamically typed, functional language that runs on the Erlang virtual machine (BEAM).
-Uiro's sytnax is Ruby-like syntax.
+Uiro's syntax is Ruby-like syntax.
+Uiro also got an influence from Python and Mochi.

 Its interpreter is written in Elixir.
 The interpreter translates a program written in Uiro to Erlang's AST / bytecode.